Advanced Introduction to Individual Differences and Developmental Psychology PSYCH2014

 Students at the end of this course will be equipped with skills and knowledge to:

-■ Discuss important issues in perception and relate the theoretical issues to our practical experience of how we perceive the world.
+■ Discuss important issues in individual differences and relate the theoretical issues to the practical experience and current issues in the world.

-■ Discuss core concepts in cognitive psychology, understand how theory relates to empirical investigation, and evaluate real world applications of cognitive research.
+■ Discuss core concepts in developmental psychology, understand how theory relates to empirical investigation, and evaluate real world applications of research.

-■ Summarise and critically evaluate key cognitive theories and research findings in an unseen examination.
+■ Summarise and critically evaluate key theories and research findings in an examination.

 Minimum Requirement for Award of Credits